ErraticUnicorn/game-progression-tracking-app/README.md

 The API will be available at `http://localhost:3000`

+The db startup script may need permissions to run on your machine, if so run this command:
+`chmod +x script/db_startup.sh`

 ## Running tests

 To run tests simply run `rake docker:test` which assumes your running container has the name `elevate_labs_take_home-web-1`

 ## Metrics

 This application provides Prometheus metrics to monitor its performance.
 The metrics endpoint is available at `/metrics`.
+To view in the browser visit: `http://localhost:3000/metrics`

 ### Available Metrics
   - `game_events_total`: Total game events by type